Gross polluters and vehicles' emissions reduction: Results

-To investigate the relationship between a vehicle's emissions and its mobility patterns, we compute the Spearman's correlation coefficient between the amount of CO$_2$ emissions and four mobility quantities (see Methods): \emph{(i)} the radius of gyration, indicating the characteristic distance travelled by an individual~\cite{gonzalez08understanding, pappalardo2015returners, pappalardo2013understanding}; \emph{(ii)} the mobility entropy~\cite{song2010limits, eagle2009eigenbehaviors, pappalardo2016analytical}, characterising the predictability of their visitation patterns; \emph{(iii)} the maximum distance travelled during the period of observation; and \emph{(iv)} the straight line distance travelled during the same period.
-Radius of gyration and maximum distance show positive and strong correlations with CO$_2$ emissions for Rome (radius 0.60, max distance 0.68) and slightly weaker for Florence (radius 0.32, max distance 0.48), while they are weak for London (radius 0.09, max distance 0.25).
-Straight line distance also shows a positive correlation with emissions, and it is strong for all three cities (0.90 for Rome, 0.77 for Florence, 0.95 for London).
+To investigate the relationship between a vehicle's emissions and mobility patterns, we compute Spearman's correlation coefficient between the emissions and four mobility quantities (see Methods).
+They are the radius of gyration, indicating the characteristic distance travelled by an individual~\cite{gonzalez08understanding, pappalardo2019scikitmobility}; the mobility entropy~\cite{song2010limits, eagle2009eigenbehaviors, pappalardo2016analytical}, characterising the predictability of their visitation patterns; and the total travel time of the vehicles, a principal factor governing emissions.
+The travel time shows positive correlations whose strength varies little from city to city.
+The radius correlates positively with the vehicle's emissions, while the entropy correlates negatively.
+In London, the travel time has a strong positive correlation ($0.98$) with the emissions (see Table \ref{tab:corrs}), the radius has an almost null correlation ($0.09$), and the entropy has a strong negative correlation ($-0.72$).
+In Rome, the strength of the correlation with the travel time is high ($0.8$), and the radius ($0.58$) and the entropy ($-0.54$) are respectively positively and negatively correlated with the emissions.
+In Florence, the correlation coefficient of the travel time decreases ($0.48$), and those of the radius and entropy show similar behaviour as in Rome: the first is positive ($0.30$), the second is negative ($-0.29$).

 As one could expect, the more a vehicle travels, the more emissions it produces.
 However, vehicles with more regular and predictable behaviour generate the highest emissions, not those with more erratic behaviour.
-Indeed, the mobility entropy correlates negatively with CO$_2$ emissions (see Table \ref{tab:corrs}), for all three cities (-0.72 for London, -0.51 for Rome, and -0.26 for Florence).
-Mobility entropy is low when a vehicle performs a high number of recurring trips, indicating high predictability of its travelling patterns.
-In contrast, mobility entropy is high when the vehicle performs trips from various origins and destinations, denoting a less predictable travelling behaviour.
-The observed negative correlations suggest that gross polluters tend to be more regular and predictable than low-emitting vehicles.
+Indeed, mobility entropy is low when a vehicle performs a high number of recurring trips, indicating predictable travelling patterns.
+In contrast, it is high when the vehicle performs trips from various origins and destinations, denoting a more unpredictable travelling behaviour.
+The observed negative correlations suggest that gross polluters are more regular and predictable than low-emitting vehicles.